bruskiza/bruskiza.github.io/about.md

 ---
 layout: page
-title: "About"
+title: About
-description: "This is what I do."
+description: This is what I do.
-header-img: "img/Johannesburg_Skyline.jpg"
+"header-img": img/Johannesburg_Skyline.jpg
+published: true
 ---

 # Background